Sleeps 10 | Friday Changeover | No Pets | VE 5 Star

 For us, Bracken Howe offers guests one of the finest Lakeland holiday experiences.
-A large house of quality, it is has been recognised by Visit England with a five star award: a perfect location in Ambleside, set in a quiet crescent where, a few steps from the front door, you have the centre of town and all it offers.
+A large house of quality, it is has been recognised by Visit England with a five star award: a perfect location in Ambleside; a few steps from the front door, you have the centre of town and all it offers.
 From the garden at the rear of the house, there are views across Rothay Park to Loughrigg Fell and the Fairfield Horseshoe, giving access to some great walks.
 All this, and the added pleasure of a garden hot tub to relax in after a day’s exploration.

-Bracken Howe is located in the desirable crescent of Millans Park.
-Once the home of one Miss Thompson, a much loved and respected head mistress of Ambleside School, it was always considered a grand Victorian residence, and the current owners have fully restored the house, keeping faith with the period elegance, whilst including all that is needed for modern living.
+Bracken Howe was once the home of one Miss Thompson, a much loved and respected head mistress of Ambleside School, it was always considered a grand Victorian residence.
+The house has been fully restored and improved, keeping faith with the period elegance, whilst including all that is needed for modern living.

 From the front door you enter into the hall, with a fine tessellated floor, wood paneling and a grand staircase.
 The kitchen is very well equipped to cater for large parties, including a super range cooker, along with an American style fridge/freezer, delivering ice on tap for your long drinks.
 To the rear of the kitchen is the utility room with laundry facilities, and adjoining this is a downstairs WC.

 From the kitchen you step through into the dining room.
 Beautifully decorated and furnished, you have a long table, perfect for sitting and chatting over lazy suppers, where the view from the French doors looks out across the park to the fells, and spills out onto a raised deck for those pre dinner evening drinks.